-Hacking the Election: We Should Call Trump’s Bluff for a Watergate-Style Inquest: Bill Blum
+Hacking the Election: We Should Call Trump’s Bluff for a Watergate-Style Inquiry: Bill Blum

 Anyone who needs a refresher course on Watergate should look at the Senate’s final report on the scandal, which was released in June 1974.
 The document still stands, by any measure, as one of the landmark texts of our constitutional history.

-Comprising nearly 1,300 pages and another 26 volumes of testimony, the report reflects the extraordinarily broad mandate that the Select Committee on Presidential Campaign Activities, chaired by North Carolina’s Democratic Sen. Sam Ervin Jr., received to investigate the June 1972 break-in of the Democratic National Committee headquarters at the Watergate office building in Washington, D.C.,and the subsequent cover-up by the Nixon White House.
+Comprising nearly 1,300 pages and another 26 volumes of testimony, the report reflects the extraordinarily broad mandate that the Select Committee on Presidential Campaign Activities, chaired by North Carolina’s Democratic Sen. Sam Ervin Jr., received to investigate the June 1972 break-in of the Democratic National Committee headquarters at the Watergate office building in Washington, D.C., and the subsequent cover-up by the Nixon White House.

 Beyond the break-in and cover-up, the committee also was given the go-ahead to probe, in the words of the report, “all other illegal, improper, or unethical conduct occurring during the Presidential campaign of 1972.”
 For additional historical context, the committee went even further, exploring the Nixon administration’s political practices dating back to 1968, including the creation of the former president’s infamous “enemies list” and his obsession with opposition to the war in Vietnam.

-The select committee held its first public hearing on May 17, 1973, and maintained an exhausting schedule, convening as often as five times a week, with only two brief recesses until August of that year.
+The select committee held its first public hearing May 17, 1973, and maintained an exhausting schedule, convening as often as five times a week, with only two brief recesses until August of that year.
 Many hearings were televised, attracting record viewing audiences.
 When the final gavel came down, a total of 37 witnesses had been called, ending, as the report indicates, what was then the longest uninterrupted congressional hearing in the country’s history.

 The Watergate hearings were instrumental in bringing about Nixon’s resignation.
 They were also a civics lesson writ large in a time of grave national disunity, as well as a collective search for political truth and an exercise in speaking truth to power.